About the comic

 This means you are free to share the comic strips, that means to copy, distribute and transmit them under the following conditions:

-- Attribution: You must attribute the creators and the source of the comic strip.
-This means you aren’t allowed to remove the creator names and the website url at the bottom of the comic strip.
-If you want to use a cropped piece of a comic strip, the same information has to be found in text format next to the image.
-An additional link to http://www.sandraandwoo.com/ is very appreciated.
+• Attribution: You must attribute the creators and the source of the comic strip.
+This means you aren’t allowed to remove the creator names and the website url near the bottom of the comic strip.
+If you want to use a cropped piece of a comic strip, the same information must be put as a text next to the image.
+In online publications, an additional link to https://www.sandraandwoo.com/ must be provided.

-“Noncommercial” means that only an insignificant amount of money is made, e.g. with ads on the website.
+“Noncommercial” means that only an insignificant amount of money is made with the publication, e.g. with ads on the website.
 Up to three comic strips can be posted on commercial websites without monetary compensation as well if it’s a webcomic website or if the comic strips are posted as part of a review of Sandra and Woo.

-This free license only applies to all the comic strips in the main comic archive written by Oliver Knörzer (Novil) and drawn by Puri Andini (Powree).
-It doesn’t apply to all other pieces of artwork found on our websites.
+This free license only applies to the comic strips written by Oliver Knörzer (Novil) and drawn by Puri Andini (Powree).
+It doesn’t apply to all other pieces of content found on our websites.

 Awards and reviews